turingschool/gear-up/Rotation_Session_Tragedy_of_the_commons.markdown

 ## Whole Group Discussion (15 min)

 Bring together your groups and share reflections to at least two of the questions.

+### Survey (5 min)
+Please have students complete the Gear Up survey.
+These reflections will take the place of Gear Up Reflections in their portfolio. https://goo.gl/forms/q8b3WbojxsmQoodi1